MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 ## Enable the new Intrastat experience

 In the 2022 release wave 2, [!INCLUDE[prod_short](includes/prod_short.md)] includes a redesigned Intrastat experience with extended features.
-If the new Intrastat functionality is not enabled in your environment, an administrator can enable it on the **Feature Management** page.
+If the new Intrastat functionality isn't enabled in your environment, an administrator can enable it on the **Feature Management** page.

 > [!IMPORTANT]
 > You can't use the old and new experiences in parallel.
 Before you activate the extension in a production environment, we recommend that you test it in a sandbox environment using a copy of your production data.
-Once you activate a new user experience in your production environment, you can't revert to the old Intrastat functionality.
+After you activate a new user experience in your production environment, you can't revert to the old Intrastat functionality.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Feature Management** and then choose the related link.
 2. On the **Feature Management** page, select the **Feature Update: Replace the existing Intrastat functionality with the new Intrastat extension** line.
 Learn more about feature management at [Enabling Upcoming Features Ahead of Time](/dynamics365/business-central/dev-itpro/administration/feature-management) in the administration content.